r5valkyrie/docs/docs/mrvn-radiant.md

 - Insert an info_player_start Entity.
 This Point Entity dictates the starting spawn location of the Player on the map.
 - It is now possible to Build [the map] and Launch the Game by pressing the green "Play" button in the Toolbar (Build comes from building / compiling, because the .map must be compiled into a BSP / Binary Space Partitioning file to be used by the game).
 - After you are done testing, it is possible to exit the game by typing "quit" in the Developer Console (~).

+# Chapter 7: The Terrain Tool

+The Terrain Tool uses Source Engine displacements to create terrain meshes.

+Displacements are a complex topic.
+It is recommended to read [this article from the Valve Developer Wiki](https://developer.valvesoftware.com/wiki/Displacement) for more information on this subject.

+# Chapter 8: Decals

+## What Are Decals?

+## How To Apply Decals To World Geometry